lzecca78/paws/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPLv3 - see the [LICENSE](LICENSE) file for details.

 Inspired by https://github.com/radiusmethod/awsd